CodeOwnerSAU/ICDE-2025-AIL/README.md

 We used four models, which are in the folder /Model.

-The code for some of the models is referenced  at https://github.com/LeoGrin/tabular-benchmark/tree/main.
+The code for some of the models is referenced  at  "*<u>Why do tree-based models still outperform deep learning on tabular data?* (Advances in Neural Information Processing Systems 2022)</u>* " https://github.com/LeoGrin/tabular-benchmark/tree/main.

 To accommodate the multi-class classification model in this paper, we modified the original code.